nickolasalcazar/AnimalCrossingWiki/README.md

 # Animal Crossing Wiki

 **AnimalCrossingWiki** is a web app that catalogs the items and characters featured in the Nintendo video game _Animal Crossing_ using a React.js frontend.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Data on this site is fetched from [ACNH API](https://acnhapi.com/), a free Animal Crossing RESTful API.
+Data on this site is fetched from [ACNH API](https://acnhapi.com/), a publicly available Animal Crossing RESTful API.

 ## Available Scripts